 In order to manage financing costs and interest rate exposure related to the one-month LIBOR indexed variable rate borrowings, on August 13, 2015, we entered into ten interest rate swap agreements with multiple counterparties totaling \$385,000,000 of notional value.
 These swap agreements became effective on November 2, 2015.
 During the year ended December 31, 2017, we repaid \$215,000,000 of outstanding one-month LIBOR indexed variable rate borrowings and we terminated seven interest rate swaps with an aggregate notional value of \$215,000,000, for which we received termination payments, net of fees, of \$973,000.
 On December 28, 2018, we repaid \$40,000,000 of outstanding one-month LIBOR indexed variable rate borrowings and we terminated one interest rate swap with a notional value of \$50,000,000, for which we received a termination payment, net of fees, of \$684,000.
 On March 11, 2019, we repaid \$120,000,000 of outstanding one-month LIBOR indexed variable rate borrowings (Note 7) and we terminated our two remaining interest rate swaps with an aggregate notional value of \$120,000,000, for which we received aggregate termination payments, net of fees, of \$1,302,000.
-The fair value of our two remaining swaps at the time of termination was \$1,421,000 resulting in a net loss of \$119,000, which was recorded as a net increase to interest expense on our consolidated statement of operations for the three months ended March 31, 2019.
+The fair value of our two remaining swaps at the time of termination was \$1,421,000 resulting in a net loss of \$0 and \$119,000 for the three and six months ended June 30, 2019, respectively, which was recorded as a net increase to interest expense on our consolidated statement of operations.

 Each of our interest rate swap agreements initially met the criteria for cash flow hedge accounting treatment and we had designated the interest rate swap agreements as cash flow hedges of the risk of variability attributable to changes in the one-month LIBOR.
 Accordingly, the interest rate swaps were recorded on our consolidated balance sheets at fair value, and prior to August 1, 2018, the changes in the fair value of the swaps were recorded in OCI and reclassified to earnings as an adjustment to interest expense as interest became receivable or payable (Note 2).
 On July 31, 2018, we determined the hedged forecasted transaction was no longer probable of occurring so all subsequent changes in the fair value of our interest rate swaps were included in interest expense on our consolidated statements of operations.
 The balance in AOCI as of July 31, 2018 was reclassified to earnings as an adjustment to interest expense on our consolidated statements of operations as the originally designated forecasted transaction affected earnings.
-For the three months ended March 31, 2019, \$1,806,000 was reclassified from AOCI and decreased interest expense on our consolidated statements of operations, which included a write off of \$1,580,000 at the time our two remaining interest rate swaps were terminated.
+For the three and six months ended June 30, 2019, \$0 and \$1,806,000, respectively, was reclassified from AOCI, the latter of which decreased interest expense on our consolidated statements of operations, and included a write off of \$1,580,000 at the time our two remaining interest rate swaps were terminated.
 Beginning on August 1, 2018, changes in the fair value of the swaps were recorded in interest expense on our consolidated statements of operations.
-For the three months ended March 31, 2019, \$209,000 was included as an increase in interest expense on our consolidated statement of operations related to the change in the fair value of our interest rate swaps.
+For the three and six months ended June 30, 2019, \$0 and \$209,000, respectively, was included as an increase in interest expense on our consolidated statement of operations related to the change in the fair value of our interest rate swaps.